 Investment and Market Risk.
 An investment in Common Shares is subject to investment risk, including the possible loss of the entire principal amount invested.
 An investment in Common Shares represents an indirect investment in the securities owned by the Fund, which are generally traded on a securities exchange or in the over-the-counter markets.
 The value of these securities, like other market investments, may move up or down, sometimes rapidly and unpredictably.
-In addition, by writing (selling) call options on the equity securities held in the Fund's portfolio, the capital appreciation potential of such securities will be limited to the difference between the exercise price of the call options written and the purchase price of the equity security underlying such options.
+Because the Fund intends, under normal market conditions, to sell index call options on a continuous basis on substantially the full value of its common stock holdings, the Fund's appreciation potential from equity market performance will be limited.
 The Common Shares at any point in time may be worth less than the original investment, even after taking into account any reinvestment of distributions.

-The value of investments held by the Fund may increase or decrease in response to economic, political and financial or other disruptive events (whether real, expected or perceived) in the U.S. and global markets.
-The frequency and magnitude of such changes in value cannot be predicted.
+The value of investments held by the Fund may increase or decrease in response to social, economic, political, financial, public health crises or other disruptive events (whether real, expected or perceived) in the U.S. and global markets and include events such as war, natural disasters, epidemics and pandemics, terrorism, conflicts and social unrest.
+These events may negatively impact broad segments of businesses and populations and may exacerbate pre-existing risks to the Fund.
+The frequency and magnitude of resulting changes in the value of the Fund's investments cannot be predicted.
 Certain securities and other investments held by the Fund may experience increased volatility, illiquidity, or other potentially adverse effects in reaction to changing market conditions.
-Actions taken by the U.S. Federal Reserve or foreign central banks to stimulate or stabilize economic growth, such as decreases or increases in short-term interest rates, could cause high volatility in markets.
 Monetary and/or fiscal actions taken by U.S. or foreign governments to stimulate or stabilize the global economy may not be effective and could lead to high market volatility.